ucx

 The function returns non-zero when conversion is not possible.
 In that case the function sets errno to EINVAL when the reason is an invalid character or an unsupported base.
 It sets errno to ERANGE when the target datatype is too small.

-The comma character is treated as group separator and ignored during parsing.
+The comma character is treated as a group separator and ignored during parsing.
 If you want to choose the set of group separators, use the _lc variant of this function (e.g. cx_strtoz_lc()).

 Parameters